 - a.
-A director, including the CEO, serving on the Board and who has a change in personal circumstances which would reasonably interfere with their ability to serve as a director, including a conflict of interest or which would reflect poorly on Pembina, shall offer their resignation to the Board for consideration.
+A director, including the CEO, if she or he is serving on the Board and has a change in personal circumstances which would reasonably interfere with his or her ability to serve as a director, including a conflict of interest, or which would reflect poorly on Pembina shall offer his or her resignation to the Board for consideration.
 It is not intended that directors who retire or whose professional positions change should necessarily leave the Board. - b.
 The sense of the Board is that there should be an opportunity for the Board to review, through the Governance, Nominating and Corporate Social Responsibility Committee, the continued appropriateness of Board membership under such circumstances.